deden/postgraphile-plugin-connection-multi-tenant/README.md

 ## Disclaimer & Compatibility

-This plugin still in very alpha version.
-It targets the alpha release of PostGraphile v4.
+This plugin targets the beta release of PostGraphile v4.

 Bug reports and pull requests are very much welcome.